Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

         - Now for runtime binding, we are adding virtual infront of func() in parent class.

             - * ------------------IMP-----------------*
             - using virtual keyword, what will happen is that this parent class function will refuse to do binding at the compile time.
-So by doung this we can call the func() of child class using p as at the run time type of p becomes B
+So by doing this we can call the func() of child class using p as at the run time type of p becomes B

             class A{